KanishkKa1/Python-codes/README.md

-# Designs made by Python
+# Python codes

-Done in order to pass time.
+Done in order to pass time and learn python.